 Pens designed for swapping Nibs

 There used to be pens for drafts-people and artists, which were designed for changing nibs of different width, thickness and angle.
 Initially, they were dip-pens and eyedropper pens.
-For a short time the section-feed-nib assembly was swapped, but because of the awkwardness and easy possibility to damage, this was given up soon.
+For a short time the section-feed-nib assembly was swapped, but because of the awkwardness and high likelihood of damage, this was given up soon.

 Now, one buys one pen per nib style.
 That’s what I recommend.
 If you are a professional or passionate enthusiast, it is well worth the expense.

 Unfortunate advertisements and photos like the one shown in photo 1 (origin unknown) support people’s assumption.
-Checking on the website of the particular brand I found their representation in contrast with the photo.
+Checking on the website of the particular brand I found their representation in contrast to the photo.
 The photographed pen comes only with nibs F, M and LH.
 The wider nibs are intended for calligraphy pens.

 On the same website, under the heading FAQ is stated: Nib Change: “All steel nibs can be changed by specialised retailers in authorised Lamy shops.
 Gold nibs should be changed by the LAMY Repair Centre only.”

 And one more aspect to consider: the width of an EF nib is around 0.5 mm, the broadest nib on the photo is 1.9 mm, almost 4 times more.
 Writing with these nibs would require different amounts of ink supplied by the feed.
 Can one expect a feed to cope with such variation?

 Having arrived at this point, where we know that there is a number of people (what number?) who would love a fountain pen, which is designed for a swappable nib and it seems there is none, the true ingeneer starts pondering.

 Why not a bit of technology transfer?
 From the old nib-holder, which was designed for swappable nibs and apply it to a fountain pen?
-There is need for some springy element on the nib, feed or section… and there is the extra requirement of nib-feed alignment.
+There is a need for some springy element on the nib, feed or section… and there is the extra requirement of nib-feed alignment.

 Just a first flash… it can be done and would work, no doubt.
 And, no doubt, there are many other solutions to this challenge, which would work as well, or, even better.